idvorkin/idvorkin.github.io/_drafts/2018-04-09-moments-at-work.md

 #### Elevation: Plan for peak moments

-* Lots of opportunities for peak moments - go!
+* There are lots of opportunities for peak moments - find them!
-* They need to be personal, not programmatic, and this will be hard, prepare yourself:
+* Moments need to be personal, not programmatic.
+Expect resistance, prepare yourself:
-    * Channel - how to do quicker, faster, cheaper.
-[CALL OUT]
+    * Constant pressure to do it faster, cheaper, more scalable.
-    * No bandwidth, do something easier.
-    * Org focus on scaling, but that's not what people want.
+    * Organizations naturally focus on scaling, but that's not what employees want.
+    * You always have limited bandwidth, do not do something easier.
-    * Reasonable squeaks out the magic for moments
+    * Doing a "reasonable moment" kills the magical moments
     * You need to fight the reasonable solutions, and go for the extraordinary.
-* Break the script, get creative to make it personal:
+* Break the script, get creative to make it memorable:
-    * Birthday:
-        * 100$ for each persons birthday for someone else to plan.
-        * Spend it for you as needed.
-        * Random person celebrates birthday and plans
+    * Each birthday is planned by a randomly selected other team mate - give 'em 100$ and say go.
-    * Give a tonne of Zimbabwe money.
+    * Give a tonne of Zimbabwe money (100 Trillion currency).
     * Run across office in a gorilla solution.
+    * Managers makes breakfast for team (include homemade dishes - yummy Indian food)
-* Transitions
+* Opportunities for  abound: Transitions
     * First day of work - John Deer example
     * South west air lines - on intercom, someone getting married.
 Hand out napkins for advice to marriage.
     * Promotions